Gdańsk - guide Poland

 Gdańsk is one of the most important economic centers, mainly thanks to its port.
 The city is also a center of shipbuilding, petrochemical industry and technology.

 It is home to many cultural institutions, including theatres, museums and galleries.
-There is also a university here.
-The city also hosts various festivals and cultural events.
+There is also University of Gdansk here.
+The city also hosts various festivals and cultural events, such as the summer St. Dominic's Fair.

 Tourists are attracted here by the historic center of Gdańsk with beautiful buildings and cobbled streets, Žuraw (a historic port crane and a symbol of the city) or perhaps the Museum of the Second World War (a modern museum that offers an extensive exposition dedicated to the events of the Second World War).